jpark8215/Errands-App/README.md

 # ErrandsBuddy - Peer-to-Peer Task Marketplace

 A comprehensive mobile-first platform that connects task requesters with nearby Taskers for immediate, non-food-related tasks.
-Built with a microservices architecture and AI-powered matching algorithms.
+Built with a microservices architecture and matching algorithms.

 ## Architecture